Stop Making Webapps

 Web applications have outlived their usefulness.
 Here's what should replace them.

 Today we’re in a terrible position.
 Users expect to run extremely large applications in their web browsers, which have become incredibly complex to accommodate them.
-JavaScript never matured into a real language, so we’ve had to resort to building new languages like React on top of it.
-Web browsers are not virtual machines, and web applications are hobbled by a myriad of performance and security restrictions that don’t affect regular software.
+JavaScript never matured into a full language, so we’ve had to build new languages like Angular and React on top of it.
+Web applications are hobbled by a myriad of performance and security restrictions that don’t affect regular software.
 Web developers fight a constant battle to ensure their apps remain compatible with all of the different browsers, operating systems and form factors people use.

 Why do we put so much effort into making web applications work, when every computer already has a native operating system and a set of tools for developing real software?

 There are two reasons.
 One is the “write once deploy everywhere” idea.
-Why make different apps for Windows and Mac, iPhone and Android, when a website will work on all of them at once?
-Managers and bean counters love this idea.
+Why make different apps for Windows and Mac, iPhone and Android, when a web site will work on all of them at once?
+Managers and bean counters love this concept.
 Developers know better: in all but the simplest of cases, you’re going to put more effort into building the universal web application, and it’s going to do less.
-Sometimes less is OK, but if you want to build software that takes full advantage of a computer’s resources — something that can use hardware, consume network services, read and write files — you’re out of luck.
+Sometimes less is OK, but if you want to build software that takes full advantage of a computer’s resources — something that can use all the hardware, consume arbitrary network services, read and write files — you’re out of luck.
 Your web application isn’t going to connect to a heart rate monitor, drive a multichannel audio card, or run an LLM on the user’s GPU.

 The other reason is friction.
 Software has to be installed.
-We used to install it from disks purchased at retail stores or sent to us in the mail.
-Now we can install software over the internet, but it’s still not as easy as typing in a web address.
+We used to install it from disks purchased at retail stores or shipped to us.
+Now we can install software over the internet, but it’s not as easy as opening a web page.
 I blame the arbiters of the operating systems for this situation.
 Apple, Google and Microsoft could have made installing software as easy as typing an address or clicking a search result.
-The average user would never know the difference.
+Users need never have known the difference.
 Instead, they run app stores that require you to log in with a credit card.
-They make you go through a “buying” process, with multiple opportunities to bail out, even if you’re not actually being asked to spend money.
-And they put a burden on developers, too, forcing us to follow rules and seek approval for our apps to be listed.
+You go through a “buying” process, with multiple opportunities to bail out, even if you’re not actually being asked to spend money.
+They put a burden on developers, too, forcing us to follow rules and seek approval for our apps to be listed.
 I cannot count the number of times I’ve heard, “people don’t want to install an app”.
 If it doesn’t simply appear on their screen, they can’t be bothered.
 I’ve had customers pay me to write mobile apps and pay me again to convert them to web sites, just to eliminate this barrier.

 How do we fix this?